alamgirqazi/blog/_posts/2018-09-17-JustListen.md

 #### Reading Notes:

-Cycle, you need to speak with them in a manner that moves them:
+You need to speak with them in a manner that moves them:

 From resisting to listening